kestra-io/docs/docs/developer-guide/flowable/README.md

 # Flowable Task

 In Kestra, we orchestrate your workflows using `Flowable Tasks`.
-These tasks do not compute anything, but allow you to build more complex workflows.
+These tasks do not compute anything, but allow to build more complex workflows.
 Flowable Tasks are used for things like branching, doing tasks in parallel, etc...

 Flowable Tasks mostly use context with [variables](../variables) in order to define the next tasks.